The structure of a typical bacterium is illustrated in Figure 2–3, and the important features of each component are presented in Table 2–1.

 They mediate the attachment of bacteria to specific receptors on the human cell surface, which is a necessary step in the initiation of infection for some organisms.
 Mutants of Neisseria gonorrhoeae that do not form pili are nonpathogens.

-A specialized kind of pilus, the sex pilus, forms the attachment between the male (donor) and the female (recipient) bacteria during conjugation (see Chapter 4).
+A specialized kind of pilus, the sex pilus, forms the attachment between the donor and the recipient bacteria during conjugation (see Chapter 4).

 The glycocalyx is a polysaccharide coating that is secreted by many bacteria.
 It covers surfaces like a film and allows the bacteria to adhere firmly to various structures (e.g., skin, heart valves, prosthetic joints, and catheters).
-The glycocalyx is an important component of biofilms (see page 37).
+The glycocalyx is an important component of biofilms (see Table 7–6).
 The medical importance of the glycocalyx is illustrated by the finding that it is the glycocalyx-producing strains of P. aeruginosa that cause respiratory tract infections in cystic fibrosis patients, and it is the glycocalyx-producing strains of Staphylococcus epidermidis and viridans streptococci that cause endocarditis.
-The glycocalyx also mediates adherence of certain bacteria, such as Streptococcus mutans, to the surface of teeth.
-This plays an important role in the formation of plaque, the precursor of dental caries.
+The glycocalyx also mediates adherence of certain bacteria to the surface of teeth.
+This plays an important role in the formation of plaque.

 Bacterial spores.
 The spore contains the entire DNA genome of the bacterium surrounded by a thick, resistant coat.

 Once formed, the spore has no metabolic activity and can remain dormant for many years.
 Upon exposure to water and the appropriate nutrients, specific enzymes degrade the coat, water and nutrients enter, and germination into a potentially pathogenic bacterial cell occurs.
 Note that this differentiation process is not a means of reproduction since one cell produces one spore that germinates into one cell.